cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 # Day 2  - September 15, 2026

-## Sessions 4a–7a — HydroServer Training
+## Sessions 4a–7a — HydroServer Training and Sessions 4b–7b — wis2box Training

 **Date:** September 15, 2026
 **Time:** 08:00–17:30
 **HydroServer Trainers:** Dr. Sara Alonso Vicario, Ms. Emily DuBois
 **WIS2Box Trainers:** Peter Mutai

-These sessions introduce participants to **HydroServer** through a combination of presentations and hands-on exercises.
-Participants will learn how to manage hydrological monitoring data in HydroServer, including loading historical and real-time data, performing quality control, and retrieving data programmatically.
-The sessions will also explore automated data ingestion and job orchestration, both within HydroServer and through external tools and workflows.
+These sessions introduce participants to **wis2box** and **HydroServer** through a combination of presentations and hands-on exercises.
+Participants will learn how to publish meteorological data in wis2box and manage hydrological monitoring data in HydroServer, including loading historical and real-time data, performing quality control, and retrieving data programmatically.
+The hydroserver training sessions will also explore automated data ingestion and job orchestration, both within HydroServer and through external tools and workflows.

+The training

 ### Training Materials